CryptosOdysseus/TESTING-STUFF/UETA-ESIGN.md

-PREPARATORY WORK FOR NEXT SESSION - BITS OF METHOD – CONTRACT LAW – AAS - AALE
+PREPARATORY WORK FOR NEXT SESSION - BITS OF METHOD CWP – CONTRACT LAW – AAS - AALE

 #### Some things which have emerged on how we work individually & collectively: